MikeHopley/ftl-ships-strategy/index.md

 Consider upgrading teleporter somewhat early, as this lets you board automated ships.

 Weapons and shields are awkward to vent.
 Consider pre-venting them, then letting oxygen refill a bit.

+Sector 1 distress beacons are worth visting.
+You have blue options from the Engi (good) and teleporter (okay).

 ### Balance Mod